blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 The `links` keyword will be used to allow Entity Type schemas to define links.
 The value of `links` is an object, whose keys are URIs (that point to Link Types).
 Values of `links` are also objects, which can optionally define extra constraints on the link.
 More on that in the Reference-Level explanation.

+Additionally, some keywords may have a slightly different meaning in the type schemas, such as `description` which adds semantic meaning to Link Types.

 ## Using the Types in the Block Protocol

 > 💭 This section has been kept purposefully brief, as in-depth discussion of implications has been reserved for the Reference-Level Explanation due to heavy reliance on technical details